Dave Shea (sportscaster)

 David W. Shea (born c.
-1950) is an Irish-American sportscaster, who is best known as the former ice hockey announcer for Hockey East and the Boston Bruins.
+1950) is an Irish-American sportscaster, who is best known as the former ice hockey announcer for Hockey East and the Boston Bruins and a back-up basketball announcer for the Minnesota Timberwolves.
 He was inducted into the Massachusetts Hockey Hall of Fame on November 19, 2008.

 Career

-He began calling the college game in 1984 and joined the Bruins telecasts on NESN as color commentator and studio host in 1986, joining Fred Cusick and Derek Sanderson, doing so until 1995.
+He began calling the college game in 1984 and joined the Bruins telecasts on NESN as a fill-in play-by-play, a color commentator, and studio host in 1986, joining Fred Cusick and Derek Sanderson, doing so until 1995.
 This meant that he missed the beginnings and ends of periods as he moved from ice level to the broadcast booth and back.
-He was also a play-by-play announcer for ESPN's coverage of the NCAA Hockey Regionals from 1994-97.
+He was also a play-by-play announcer for ESPN's coverage of the NCAA Hockey Regionals from 1994 to 1997.

-Shea was named the road announcer for the Bruins (Dale Arnold did home games) in 1997 after hall of famer Fred Cusick retired.
+He was named the road play-by-play announcer for the Bruins (Dale Arnold did home games) in 1997 after hall-of-famer Cusick and former Bruins analyst Sanderson retired.
 He held that position until the 2004 Stanley Cup Playoffs.

-After the 2004-05 lockout, Shea took a temporary job with the Washington Nationals baseball team as a radio analyst.
+After the 2004–05 lockout, Shea took a temporary job with the Washington Nationals baseball team as a radio analyst.
 NESN did not renew his contract, fearing his unavailability for Bruins games in the case of the Nationals qualifying for the playoffs.
 He was replaced by Jack Edwards, formerly of ESPN.